xuezzou/Rebuild-My-Professor/Radar-Chart/README.md

 #### Prevent Overfitting

-To prevent Overfitting, we first reduce the network's capacity by removing layers or reducing the number of elements in the hidden layers.
-We also use Dropout layers, which will randomly remove certain features by setting them to zero.
-Besides, we apply regularization, which adds a cost to the loss function for large weights.
+To prevent Overfitting, we first **reduce the network's capacity** by removing layers or reducing the number of elements in the hidden layers.
+We also **use Dropout layers**, randomly removing certain features by setting them to zero.
+We **apply regularization**, which adds a cost to the loss function for large weights.

 #### Metrics & Results